AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/managing-proofs-within-workfront/create-new-proof-version.md

 product-area: documents
 navigation-topic: manage-proofs-within-workfront
 title: Create a new version of a proof
 description: Managing feedback across multiple versions or revisions of a piece of work can be a huge challenge.
-Workfront Proof simplifies this process by letting you create and compare multiple versions of a proof.
+Workfront simplifies this process by letting you create and compare multiple versions of a proof.
 ---

 # Create a new version of a proof

 Managing feedback across multiple versions or revisions of a piece of work can be a huge challenge.
-Workfront Proof simplifies this process by letting you create and compare multiple versions of a proof.
+Workfront simplifies this process by letting you create and compare multiple versions of a proof.

 Consider the following information when you are creating a new version of a proof:

-* There is no limit to the number of versions of a proof you can create.
 * You can give a user permission to see one version but not another.
 Conversely, if you share a later version with a user, that user cannot see earlier versions unless you go back and explicitly grant the user access to those previous versions.
 * To create a new version of a proof you must have Edit rights on the proof.